June 29, 2024

 = 5/18 m/sec

-Now let's look into the application of these formulas so that you don't get confused while attempting similar questions in the Examination.
+Now, let's examine how to apply these formulas so that you don't get confused while attempting similar questions in the Examination.

 Example: Convert 36km/h into m/sec.